Top tips for writing the perfect business requirements document

 A business requirements document describes the business solution for a project (i.e., what a new or updated product should do), including the user’s needs and expectations, the purpose behind this solution, and any high-level constraints that could impact a successful deployment.

-Essentially, a BRD acts as the guideline for stakeholders to make decisions regarding project priorities, design, and structure to ensure the project remains aligned with the overall goals of the business.
+Essentially, a BRD guides stakeholders as they make decisions regarding project priorities, design, and structure to ensure the project remains aligned with the business's overall goals.

 Business requirements vs. functional requirements